Operation Martillo: United States

-In addition to SOUTHCOM, the United States Coast Guard, United States Navy, United States Marine Corps and United States Air Forces all provide resources for the operation as well as Drug Enforcement and Law Enforcement Agencies.
-In December of 2022 the USNS Comfort arrived in Haiti.
+In addition to SOUTHCOM, the United States Coast Guard, United States Navy, United States Marine Corps, and United States Air Forces all provide resources for the operation, as well as the Drug Enforcement Administration and various law enforcement agencies.
+In December 2022 the USNS Comfort arrived in Haiti.

 Results

-Between January 2012 and April 2013, the operation intercepted 171 tons of cocaine and 28,000 pounds of marijuana; detained 411 criminal suspects; recovered US $7.4 million in laundered cash; and seized or destroyed 139 speedboats, fishing vessels, aircraft, pangas, and Drug-trafficking Submersibles.
+Between January 2012 and April 2013, the operation intercepted 171 tons of cocaine and 28,000 pounds of marijuana; detained 411 criminal suspects; recovered US $7.4 million in laundered cash; and seized or destroyed 139 speedboats, fishing vessels, aircraft, pangas, and drug-trafficking Submersibles.

 Between January 2012 and May 2015, 515 tons of cocaine and 117,754 pounds of marijuana have been seized, worth US $8 billion to drug organizations.
 It has also led to the arrest of at least 1,348 people.

-Between January 2012 and February 2017, 693 tons of cocaine, US $25 million in cash, 581 vessels and aircraft detained and 1,863 detainees arrested.
+Between January 2012 and February 2017, 693 tons of cocaine, US $25 million in cash, 581 vessels and aircraft were detained and 1,863 detainees were arrested.

+Seizures have since 2017 become smaller, possibly a result of the previous successes.
+In 2019 a 62 day patrol, led to 7 interceptions and the discovery of 6 tons of cocaine worth around $377m.
+In 2020 a similar ships patrol discovered 2 tons worth $60m.
+2021 saw Coast Guard Cutter Tampa detain cocaine with a value of $94m.
+In 2022 another ships 2 month deployment saw 3 tons worth $100m seized.

 Difficulties and solutions

-"Because of asset shortfalls, we’re unable to get after 74 percent of suspected maritime drug smuggling," Southern Command Cmdr.
-Marine Gen. John Kelly was quoted as saying in 2014.
-In 2015 there was a 50% increase in the number of US cutters and an increase in maritime aircraft patrols.
-(1,426 maritime drug movements were documented in 2014, JIATF-South was only able to target 383).
+In 2014, Southern Command Cmdr.
+Marine Gen. John Kelly said, "Because of asset shortfalls, we’re unable to get after 74 percent of suspected maritime drug smuggling."
+In 2015, there was a 50% increase in the number of US cutters as well as an increase in maritime aircraft patrols.
+In 2014, JIATF-South was only able to target 383 of the 1,426 maritime drug movements documented.

-Between October 2014 and April 2015, 64% of all seizures and disruptions involved a non US nation’s participation.
-Allied and Partner Nations vessels and aircraft often being used to spot, identify and monitor potential smugglers before passing the information to US intercepts.
+Between October 2014 and April 2015, 64% of all seizures and disruptions involved a non-US nation’s participation.
+Allied and Partner Nation's vessels and aircraft were often being used to spot, identify and monitor potential smugglers before passing the information to US intercepts.

-The United Nations Office on Drugs and Crime (UNOCD) estimate the 2013 annual world production of cocaine at between 660 and 900 tons.
-Seizures in Operation Martillo rising from 78 tons in 2012 to 162 tons in 2013.
-UNOCD indicating in 2015 an increased production in Columbia of 44% and Costa Rica estimating a dramatic rise in world production in 2016.
+The United Nations Office on Drugs and Crime (UNOCD) estimates the 2013 annual world production of cocaine to have been between 660 and 900 tons.
+Seizures in Operation Martillo rose from 78 tons in 2012 to 162 tons in 2013.
+In 2015, UNOCD indicated an increased production of cocaine in Columbia by 44%, and Costa Rica estimated a dramatic rise in world production in 2016.